Cheyenne Transit: Previous routes and old Transfer Station location

-At this time, the Transfer Station was located on W 17th St and Capitol Avenue next to the Cheyenne Municipal Parking facility in Downtown Cheyenne.
+Back at this time, the Transfer Station was located on W 17th St and Capitol Avenue next to the Cheyenne Municipal Parking facility in Downtown Cheyenne.
 Fares which most people had to pay in order to ride the bus were US$1.00 fee per ride; transfers to other buses were free.
 In the late 2010s, that fare was raised to US$1.50.

 At a certain point between 2021 and mid-2023, an Express route from Downtown Cheyenne to Walmart on Dell Range Blvd was provided.
 In 2023, two routes between Downtown Cheyenne and the north Walmart on Dell Range Blvd were put into effect along with four micro-transit zones for extended coverage.

+As of 2026, Cheyenne Transit Program was using its own dedicated website, CheyenneTransit.org/, as the main place to display transit information.
+Previously, they primarily used a section on the main Cheyenne City website.

 Future

 Plans are currently in place to eventually extend service farther into the evening hours as well as on Sundays although fixed-route service would stop at 6:00 PM on weekdays and not operate on Sundays.
 Instead, Micro-transit service is planned to eventually operate during the extended service times.
 There are plans to acquire vans for para-transit services.

 There are also plans to eventually relocate Cheyenne Transit Program's office from its current location on W Lincolnway to 1800 Westland Rd at what is a former Union Pacific Railroad facility.
 This would place the offices closer to the maintenance facility along Old Happy Jack Road, and it is set to serve as an inter-modal hub that could provide intercity bus service among other transit services.

 CTP is also looking to eventually move the main transfer point to one of two locations: